edgelesssys/contrast/rfc/009-distributed-coordinator.md

 The peer recovery process is attempted by Coordinators that are in [Recovery mode](#recovery-mode):

-1. Once after startup, to speed up initialization.
+1. Once after entering recovery mode.
-2. Once as callback to the `Watch` event, .
-3. Periodically from a goroutine, to reconcile missed watch events.
+2. Periodically from a goroutine, to reconcile missed watch events.

 The process starts with a DNS request for the `coordinator-peers` name to discover ready Coordinators.
 For each of the ready Coordinators, the recovering Coordinator calls a new `meshapi.Recover` method.